AlibabaCloudDocs/hologram/intl.en-US/Data Access/Batch synchronization/OSS/Use DLF to read OSS data.md

 -   Hologres is activated.
 The version of your Hologres instance is V0.10 or later.
 A development tool is connected to your Hologres instance.
 In this example, HoloWeb is used.
 For more information, see [HoloWeb quick start](/intl.en-US/Quick Start/HoloWeb quick start.md).
 -   OSS is activated.
 Data is uploaded to an OSS bucket.
 For more information, see [Get started with OSS](/intl.en-US/Quick Start/Get started with OSS.md).
 -   DLF is activated.
-For more information, see [Quick start]().

 Alibaba Cloud DLF is a fully managed service that helps you build data lakes in the cloud.
 The service provides unified permission management, unified metadata management, and automatic metadata extraction capabilities for data lakes in the cloud.
-For more information about DLF, see [Product introduction]().

 DLF uses Alibaba Cloud OSS as the data store of data lakes in the cloud.
 In Hologres V0.10 and later, Hologres allows you to use DLF to read OSS data by creating foreign tables in a convenient and fast way.
 This simplifies data development and reduces O&M costs.